-You can usually swim in Frensham Great Pond in the summer and it also has a beach.
-However, sometimes naturally occurring blooms of blue-green algae can appear, which means that the pond has to be closed to bathers.
+You can usually swim in Frensham Great Pond in the summer, and it also has a sandy beach; however, naturally occurring blooms of blue-green algae can appear, which means that the pond will be closed to bathers.

 Current bathing water quality at Frensham Great Pond

-Frensham Pond water quality is checked by the Environment Agency between May and September every year.
-The last sample was taken on 07 May 2013.
+Frensham Pond water quality is checked by the Environment Agency on 20 occasions between between May and September every year.
+The results from the last sample are shown above.

-The latest results are now available on the Environment Agency's website.
+The latest complete results are now available on the Environment Agency's website.

 Water quality may change considerably between sampling date and the date of the results being posted, especially after heavy rainfall, as this can increase contamination with faecal bacteria from upstream areas.

 In late summer in previous years, the water has suffered from high levels of blue-green algae, caused by the prevailing wind concentrating the algae in the bathing areas, which then become hazardous for users (see below).
 If this happens during the bathing season, the bathing area will be closed.

 In certain conditions, blooms of blue-green algae may occur.
 If the amount in the water exceeds safety limits, the pond will be closed to bathers.
 This is for your own safety.
 Swallowing the water or algal scum can cause stomach upsets or more serious health problems.
 Contact with water containing high amounts of blue green algae can cause skin irritation.
 Do NOT ignore warning signs and do not be tempted to bathe or paddle under these conditions.

 Beach at Frensham Great Pond